 Everyday digestive distress is rarely cancer—but you should see a doctor if you notice persistent stomach cramps or are starting to feel nauseated all the time.
 It could be something as simple as an ulcer, but it could also signal leukemia or esophageal, liver, pancreatic, or colorectal cancer.

 If you’re usually healthy but notice yourself getting sick or feverish more frequently, it could be an early sign of leukemia.
 This blood cancer triggers the body to produce abnormal white blood cells, which weakens the body’s infection-fighting abilities.
 Be on the lookout for flu-like symptoms that don’t go away—it could be one of the signs of cancer in men.

-If a sore throat is nothing serious, one of our home remedies for sore throats should be all it takes to relieve it.
+If a sore throat is nothing serious, one of these home remedies for sore throats should be all it takes to relieve the pain.
 However, a sore throat that persists for a few weeks and gets worse could be a symptom of throat or stomach cancer, as well as an early sign of lung cancer.

 A random bruise is probably nothing to worry about.
 However, if you start to notice bruises popping up all the time, especially in places you wouldn’t normally get them, like your hands or fingers, see a doctor.
-Unusual bruising can be a leukemia symptom, according to Cancer Treatment Centers of America.
+Unusual bruising can be a symptom of leukemia, according to Cancer Treatment Centers of America.
 Over time, leukemia impairs the blood’s ability to carry oxygen and clot.
-Don't miss these other 16 silent signs of leukemia.

 Unexplained weight loss